Skip to content

 data_store = DataStore("redis://localhost:6379")

-It is even recommended to reuse the same data store instance as most as possible, as it reuses previously open sockets.
+It is even recommended to reuse the same DataStore instance as most as possible, as it reuses previously open sockets.
 This prevents from opening new ones every time.

-Handling scans#
+Open scans#

 • get_next_scan(since=None, block=True, timeout=0):